(keep reading to learn what happened)

 After clearing out his room, Gordon Ramsay is hungry and decides to head down to the restaurant to eat.

-He orders mac and cheese, fiesta stew, and trout.
+After perusing the menu, he orders mac and cheese, fiesta stew, and trout.

-The mac and cheese have been microwaved, the trout is watery, and the stew was cooked days ago.
+the stew was cooked days ago.

 Sarah is a friend of the family who volunteers her time by working at the hotel.